Kink or fetish are thrown about for just about anything these days.

 Examples of kink:

-- Light bondage (handcuffs, ropes, etc)
+Light bondage / light BDSM(handcuffs, ropes, etc)

-- Role-playing
+-

-- Sensory play — this can be heat, pressure, touch, taste
+Sensory play — this can be heat, pressure, touch, taste

-- Power dynamics, think dominance and submission
+Power dynamics, think dominance and submission

-- Voyeurism or exhibitionism
+Voyeurism or exhibitionism

-And more often than not, it's about the experience and the act itself.
-They're things that enhance and add a little spice when the mood strikes.
-They're more like a side dish than the main act.
+And more often than not, it’s about the kinky experience and the act itself.
+They’re things that enhance and add a little spice when the mood strikes.
+They’re more like a side dish than the main act.

 Fetish: what is it?